greschd/aiida-strain/doc/source/tutorial.rst

 Filtering symmetries
 --------------------

 In addition to creating strained structures, you can also find out which symmetries the strained structure respects.
-To do that, use the :class:`ApplyStrainsWithSymmetries` workflow, and add as an additional input a file describing the symmetries in :mod:`symmetry_representation` HDF5 format:
+To do that, use the :class:`ApplyStrainsWithSymmetry` workflow, and add as an additional input a file describing the symmetries in :mod:`symmetry_representation` HDF5 format:

 .. include:: ../../examples/InSb/run_strain_with_symmetries.py
     :code: python